metrorailings/OwlBlog/content/posts/week-2-insights.md

 Los Angeles is gambling a bit too much with the pass rush, leaving open lanes that Mahomes was able to exploit on two critical downs.

 Austin Ekeler a world-class talent.

+Herbert with an impressive pass against a tight cover-three zone for the touchdown.